 Even towards the end of the film, things kept getting better.
 When Diana was given orders with her troop of pals, she never once let someone telling her she couldn’t do something because it was too dangerous stop her from finding a way to complete her mission.
 She was so set on her goals that she couldn’t let anything stop her- not even the death of possibly the only man she ever loved.
 Watching the pain in her eyes as the sky ignited in a chemical explosion was so powerful.
 She watched someone who changed how she viewed humanity die because he learned how to be more like her.

 Diana was in a strange new world, learning about the culture and people, and had to accept that the first man she loved was dead during the most intense battle of her life; the battle she had been training for since she was a child.
-Knowing that this man who loved her risked his life to save people helped her see that there is good in humanity, despite all the atrocities they may create.
+Knowing that this man gave his life to save the fate of the world, even if it would never be known, helped her see that there is good in humanity, despite all the atrocities they create.
 Maybe Steve wasn’t always a great person; he was a spy, who lied a lot and probably did some awful things in his line of work.
 But those acts alone could not define who he was at heart; and at heart he had good intentions, especially after being introduced to Diana.
 I think she created a hero out of him- and made him so much braver and more selfless than he could have ever been.
 Without Diana, I doubt he would have jumped into that plane and died to save the rest of the world.